Forney Commercial Hood Cleaning

 Kitchen fit

-Different restaurants need different conversations
+Different restaurants need different hood cleaning scope

 Fryer-heavy restaurants